twilson63/8pin-arweave-tutorial/README.md

 ### Model Schema

-We want to make sure we have a solid validation process to verify transactions coming from the blockweave match our protocol, and when we create transactions that they can be signed and posted to the arweave network.
+We want to make sure we have a solid validation process to verify transactions coming from Arweave to match our protocol, and when we create transactions that they can be signed and posted to the Arweave network.
 This model schema will validate our data for 8pin.

 > NOTE: This is for reference purposes, no need to enter this in to `src/pin.js` it is already there.